Lalita Ghat

-Lalita Ghat (Hindi: ललिता घाट) is one of the main ghats on the Ganges River in Varanasi.
+Lalita Ghat (Hindi: ललिता घाट) is one of the main ghats on the Ganges River in Varanasiin the state of Uttar Pradesh.
 The ghat is named after Hindu Goddess Lalita and was built in early 19th century by King of Nepal, Rana Bahadur Shah.
 The ghat houses the famous Nepali Mandir and Lalita Gauri Mandir.

 History

 The King of Nepal, Rana Bahadur Shah took exile in Varanasi from 1800 to 1804 and titled himself as "Swami Nirgunanda".
 During his exile, he decided to build a replica of Pashupatinath Temple in Varanasi.
 Construction of the temple commenced during his exile / stay in Varanasi.
 During the construction, Shah moved back to Nepal.
 On 25 April 1806, Rana Bahadur Shah was stabbed to death by his stepbrother, Sher Bahadur Shah.
 His son Girvan Yuddha Bikram Shah Deva undertook the construction of the temple (now called Nepali Mandir), a dharamshala and Lalita Ghat.
 The construction got over 20 years after the deadline.